sherpa/sherpa/docs/developer/index.rst

 that can do file checks for you before a commit is executed.
-The script in `scripts/pre-commit` will check if the copyright notice in any of the files in the current commit must be updated and, if so, add the current year to the copyright notice and abort the commit so that you can manually check before commiting again.
+The script in `scripts/pre-commit` will check if the copyright notice in any of the files in the current commit must be updated and, if so, add the current year to the copyright notice and abort the commit so that you can manually check before committing again.

 To use this opt-in functionality, simply copy the file to the appropriate location::